 Bave started out drawing for WHAM!, to which he contributed 'Sammy Shrink', 'Baby Whamster', 'Baby Smasher', and 'Grimly Feendish'.
 He moved over to Fleetway Publications in 1969, and Bave became a regular in Whizzer and Chips.
-He drew the weekly 'Odd Ball' comic, that started in 1973.
+He was the prime artist of the weekly 'Odd Ball' comic, that started in 1969 and ran until 2000.

 During the 1970s and 1980s, Bave worked many other IPC/Fleetway magazines, like Shiver & Shake ('The Desert Fox'), Krazy ('Scaredy Cat'), Cor!! ('The Slimms'), Cheeky/Whoopee ('Webster', 'Toy Boy', 'Calculator Kid', 'Blabbermouth', 'Willy Worry'), WOW! ('Barney's Badges'), Jackpot ('Richie Wraggs', 'Full O'Beans') and Buster ('Draculass', 'Pete's Pop-Up Book', 'Good Guy').
 He has mainly done his scriptwork in cooperation with his wife, Sheila.

 In 2013, Terry Bave published a book called 'Cartoons and Comic Strips', with over three hundred pages of reminiscences, artwork and original cartoons.